Connect with others who understand.

 LifeVac

-LifeVac, another version of a portable anti-choking device, retails for about $70 for a home kit.
-This suction tool uses a one-way valve to prevent air from pushing a foreign object further down.
+LifeVac — another type of portable antichoking device — sells for about $70 as part of a home kit.
+Like the Dechoker, this suction tool uses a one-way valve to prevent air from pushing a blockage deeper into the airway.

 How Is It Used?